 This meant that there was little fighting, which gave Montgomery time to retrain and re-equip the British forces.

-At the same time as the Second Battle of El Alamein, in November 1942, the Allies had landed a new force in Morocco and Algeria.
+At the same time as the Second Battle of El Alamein, on the 8th of November 1942, the Allies had landed a new force in Morocco and Algeria.

-The invasion force, made up mostly of new American forces, was codenamed Operation Torch.
+The invasion force, made up mostly of British and newly arrived American forces, was codenamed Operation Torch.

-The US troops were commanded by General Dwight Eisenhower and they started marching towards Tunisia as well.
+The US troops were commanded by General Dwight Eisenhower and they started marching towards Tunisia.

 By the 20th of March 1943, Eisenhower and the British forces had joined up and surrounded the city of Tunis.